Street names

 Heinrich-Dirichs-Straße

-Heinrich Dirichs was actively involved in the Beckum carnival and wrote many well-known song lyrics which were set to music by the musician and choirmaster Tönne Arnsberg and by the music teacher Heinz Füting.
-These songs (e.g. "Rumskedi, wie ist das Leben schön", "Wenn Rumskedi der Kater schreit") became real and repeatedly sung carnival hits.
-Heinrich Dirichs was also the editor of the carnival newspaper in the 1930s.
+Heinrich Dirichs was actively involved in the Beckum carnival and wrote many well-known song lyrics, which were set to music by the musician and choirmaster Tönne Arnsberg and the music teacher Heinz Füting.
+These songs (e.g. "Rumskedi, wie ist das Leben schön", "Wenn Rumskedi der Kater schreit") became genuine and repeatedly sung carnival hits.
+Heinrich Dirichs was also editor of the carnival newspaper in the 1930s.

 Heinz-Füting-Straße